Azure/fta-cloudarchitecture/docs/reliability.md

 Every application, service, platform and system has a stated or implied RTO, RPO and uptime.

-**Uptime**: The target uptime for the system usually measured as a percentage.
+**Uptime**: The target uptime for a system is usually measured as a percentage.
 For example, [99.9% uptime] equates to 43 minutes and 49 seconds of downtime per month.
 "Downtime" can be measured in various ways, but usually means that the service is not responding to repeated requests.

 **Recovery time objective (RTO)**: The maximum duration of acceptable downtime, where "downtime" is defined by your specification.
 For example, if the acceptable downtime duration is eight hours in the event of a disaster, then your RTO is eight hours.

 **Recovery point objective (RPO)**: The maximum duration of acceptable data loss.
 RPO is measured in units of time, not volume.
 Examples are "30 minutes of data," "four hours of data," and so on.
-RPO is about limiting and recovering from data loss, not data theft.

 ## Azure Service-level agreement's

-> 📖 Familiarize yourself with **[Azure Service-level Agreements]**.
+> 📖 Familiarize yourself with [Azure Service-level agreements].

 > 📺 Watch [SLIs, SLOs, SLAs, oh my!] for a definition of these terms and an explanation of the differences.

 * An Azure Service-level Agreement (SLA) can also be read as a minimum Service-level Objective (SLO).
 * An SLA is a financial guarantee, not an absolute guarantee
-* Read the SLA details carefully, particularly the definition of "Downtime" for each service, which give important hints about _Failure modes_
+* Read the SLA details carefully, particularly the definition of "Downtime" for each service, which give important hints about _failure modes_

 For example, in the [SLA for Azure SQL Database], "Downtime" is: